ttiny/jsdocgen/README.md

 in the file level doc comment.
 The focus of jsdocgen is towards class libraries and there is limited ability to document scripts.

-The project is tested Windows, OSX and Linux.
+The project is tested on Windows, OSX and Linux.